 Yes.
 You can electronically submit any information you think will be helpful in the evaluation process.
 For example, you may submit abstracts, published papers or articles, statements, or essays, etc.

-Applicants are required to submit a personal statement of no more than (2) two pages in length, with one (1) inch margins, and a font size no smaller the 10-pt.
+Applicants are required to submit a personal statement of no more than (2) two pages in length, double spaced, with one (1) inch margins, and a font size no smaller than 10-pt.
 The personal statement is viewed as a document demonstrating your writing ability; therefore, the personal statement must be written by you.
 The subject matter of your personal statement is up to you.
 Applicants may address the perspectives and experiences they will bring to classroom discussions and the law school community or their motivations for seeking a legal education.
 Applicants should include anything they wish to tell the admission committee about themselves beyond test scores and grade point averages.
 Applicants should let the admissions committee know who the applicants are— unique strengths, talents, experiences, motivations, and aspirations.
 It’s the candidates’ opportunity to tell the admissions committee why, beyond their academic qualifications, the admission committee should admit them.
 Applicants should be creative and spend adequate time on their statement.
 If applicants are very accomplished and have an extensive work background, they should not try to cram all of it in.
 Instead, they should expand on a few experiences or facts in detail.

 The exam must have been administered 12 months from the time of the law school application.
 Candidates must contact the Educational Testing Service (ETS) and request that their TOEFL score be sent to LSAC to be incorporated into their Credential Assembly Service (CAS) report.
 TOEFL scores will be included in the International Credential Evaluation Document.
 LSAC’s TOEFL code for the CAS is 8395.
 NOTE: Candidates are not required to submit a TOEFL score if they have received a baccalaureate or graduate degree from an accredited U.S. college or university.